 Are you finding that your natural hair is super dry no matter what you do with it?
-Here are a few reasons why that may be the case, and a few hair care tips that can help you fix it!
+Here are a few reasons why that may be the case.
+Other than applying hair oil to lock in the moisture, here are a few hair care tips that can help you fix it!

 Whenever someone asks me what they can do about their dry hair, the first thing I ask them is, “are you drinking enough water?”
 More often than not, the answer is no. Basically, the health of your hair starts from the inside.
 You’ll only get out what you put in… or don’t put in.
 Our bodies are about 70% water, but we lose some throughout the day when we sweat, urinate, etc., so it’s important that we replace that water every day to stay properly hydrated.
 Not drinking enough water leads to dehydration, which affects our body overall and will definitely show in the health of your hair!
 If drinking water is hard for you, start with one glass a day and work your way up.